galaxyproject/training-material/topics/single-cell/tutorials/scrna-ncbi-anndata/tutorial.md

 {: .hands_on}

 > <details-title>$ parameter</details-title>
-> You may have noticied that some of the parameters in the previous tool used the $ symbol, this is due to how the {% tool Replace Text %} tool works.
+> You may have noticed that some of the parameters in the previous tool used the $ symbol.
+This is due to how the {% tool Replace Text %} tool works.
 The tool will replace and **update** the data for every insert operation, meaning that lines that have already been updated could be updated again.
 >
-> Since we are replacing our batch id's with identifiers that include numbers we want to prevent them from being updated again. appending the pattern with the $ symbol tells the tool to only replace the pattern if it is not followed by any other character (so the 1 in `AUG_PB1A` won't be replaced as it is followed by an 'A').
+> Since we are replacing our batch ID's with identifiers that include numbers, we want to prevent them from being updated again.
+Appending the pattern with the `$` symbol tells the tool to only replace the pattern if it is not followed by any other character (so the 1 in `AUG_PB1A` won't be replaced as it is followed by an 'A').
 {: .details}

 Finally we will add the tumor column which indicates which tumor sample each row belongs to.